Lukas200301/Hangman/README.md

 # Hangman
-Small Hangman game written in python with gui and customtkinter
+Small Hangman game written in python with customtkinter as gui.